-5. How Ofgem applies the Standards of Conduct
+4. How Ofgem applies the Standards of Conduct

-- 5.1.
+- 4.1.
 There are four themes relevant to Ofgem's application of the Standards of Conduct: the Customer Objective, the broad principles set out in the Fair Treatment Guidance, the fairness test and the compliance threshold.
-These components are assessed together when we apply the Standards of Conduct. - 5.2.
+These components are assessed together when we apply the Standards of Conduct. - 4.2.
 In the event of an investigation, we will look for instances where it appears GDNs are not meeting the Customer Objective and delivering "Fair" outcomes for consumers.
 Ensuring each customer is treated fairly is the Customer Objective.
-The "Customer Objective" and "Fair" are defined terms within the SSCs. - 5.3.
-We will consider what the licensee has either done or not done that may be unfair, and identify which broad principle is relevant.
-The broad principles in the Guidance relate to the four 'limbs' outlined in Chapter 4: behaviour towards consumers, providing customers with information, customer service processes, and consideration of consumers in vulnerable situations. - 5.4.
+The "Customer Objective" and "Fair" are defined terms within the Gas Transporter Licence SSCs.8 - 4.3.
+We will consider what the licensee has either done, or not done, that may be unfair, and identify which broad principle is relevant.
+The broad principles are outlined in Chapter 4: behaviour towards consumers, providing customers with information, customer service processes, and consideration of consumers in Vulnerable Situations. - 4.4.
 We will also consider whether the licensee's actions and/or omissions met our fairness test.
 The fairness test requires that any action or omission on the part of the licensee or its Representative should not give rise to the likelihood of consumer detriment (unless such detriment were reasonable in all the relevant circumstances).
-The fairness test recognises that GDNs need to carry out legitimate commercial activities (such as charging for connections services) and preserves their ability to exercise their rights under statute, as long as they do so lawfully and proportionately. - 5.5.
-If a likelihood of customer detriment does arise, a GDN will have opportunities to explain the reasons why they consider the detriment to be "reasonable in all the relevant circumstances" if they think the customer has been treated fairly.
-This would happen as part of our ongoing engagement and compliance activities. - 5.6.
-If we believe actions or omissions were unfair under the fairness test, we will consider how to respond.
-This may depend on how the GDN has engaged with us (eg by selfreporting concerns and cooperating with our enquiries) and what (if anything) the GDN has done or is proposing to do to address the risk of harm and/or offer redress to consumers.
-Options for responding include enhanced monitoring and engagement, negotiating a package of redress for consumers, or opening enforcement action.
+The fairness test recognises that GDNs need to carry out legitimate commercial activities (such as charging for connections services) and preserves their ability to exercise their rights under statute, as long as they do so lawfully and proportionately. - 4.5.
+If a likelihood of customer detriment does arise, a GDN will have opportunities to explain the reasons why it considers the detriment to be "reasonable in all the relevant circumstances" if it thinks the customer has been treated fairly.
+We will consider this information when deciding if the licensee's actions and/or omissions meet our